shimoncohen/GEEDocker/README.md

 Build and run Google Earth Enterprise with docker

+### Create all images with runChain script:
 To create all of the images run runChain.sh\
-The script runChain.sh accepts the following flags:\
+The script runChain.sh accepts the following flags:
---test (for running the GEE tests to check that the build was successful)\
+* --test (for running the GEE tests to check that the build was successful)
---tutorial (for creating an additional fusion image with the tutorial files)\
+* --tutorial (for creating an additional fusion image with the tutorial files)
---admin_password <wanted_password> (for changing default server password)
+* --admin_password <wanted_password> (for changing default server password)

+### Create images one by one:
 If you wish to create each image independantly you may do so with the given scripts as following:

 For the basic build run: